VANTAGE AND ORDER MANAGEMENT PORTAL

 The Order Entry Portal hasn’t been updated in over a decade.
 The technology used in pathology labs has evolved since then and the types of cases managed by pathologists has also increased.

-Research showed that the error rate increased by 5% while creating a case.
-Combine this with an average case creation time of 20 minutes, it was a big deal.
+Businesses like small laboratories are often overloaded and understaffed.
+Combining this with an average case creation time of 20 minutes, it was a big deal.
+An average pathologist creates less that 20 cases a day and 1 out of 20 cases has an error which they need to rework on!
 The experience of the software impacted businesses like small laboratories and put unnecessary pressure on the pathologists.

 As patients, we deserve to have good healthcare.
 So how could we expect that if our pathologists had such bad user experience with the tools they've been given to work with?

-Reduced error rate and time on task by 30% by improving the data visualization.
+Reduction in error rate and time on task by improving the data visualization.

-Increase in user satisfaction by 60% by eliminating misleading labels and restructuring site architecture.
+Increase in user satisfaction by eliminating misleading labels and restructuring site architecture.

 Other projects #1